 Reasons to be fearful: On the flipside, goals look a concern for the South London club at just the wrong moment, with only two league goals to show for their February efforts.
 Fortunately for them, the teams directly below them are even more goal-shy, but Harris needs to fix the Lions’ recent issues with goalscoring first if they want to avoid any last-day nerves.

 Reasons to be cheerful: Boro haven’t always fired on all cylinders this season, but they remain the perennial itch you can’t scratch towards the top end of the table, tucked in just below the pacesetters despite never fully convincing during long spells this season.
 He splits opinion, but Tony Pulis remains one of the Championship’s shrewdest operators, and this is the stage of the season where his sides traditionally move up a gear.

 Reasons to be fearful: Pulis’ side still looks on track to secure one of the play-off spots come May, but inconsistent home form has dogged them all season and could ultimately be the deciding factor in whether their season ends or continues after 46 games, with the automatic spots realistically looking a stretch at this stage.
-Six wins from 15 home games puts far too much pressure on Boro to deliver away from home.
+Seven wins from 16 home games puts far too much pressure on Boro to deliver away from home.
 Can good form away from the Riverside carry them through?